Kenneth Michael Guitars ™

 kits are unabashed in their knowledge of this situation as they both have fairly complete and

-extremely complicated sections detailing how to RE-CARVE the neck joint CHEEKS and all to
+extremely complicated sections detailing how to RE-CARVE the neck joint CHEEKS and all

-forums.
+various forums.
 Many not so complete kit guitars are also available on the Internet auctions.

 So what is the alternate?